redukti/OpenRedukti/docs/openredukti-building.rst

 * `gRPC <https://grpc.io/>`_ framework

+Note that the gRPC server is required if you want to use the pricing and curve building functions from the `Python interface <https://github.com/redukti/PyRedukti>`_.

 Build Instructions for RHEL 7.5
 ===============================
 I am using gcc 8.3 on Redhat obtained via devtoolset-8.
 I installed CMake manually.

-I built protobuf and grpc manually.
+I built protobuf and grpc manually (see below).

 I enabled `EPEL <https://fedoraproject.org/wiki/EPEL>`_ repository as follows::